I-Doctor/gnn-acceleration-framework-with-FPGA/compiler/README.md

 pre-commit install
 ```

-Code format checking will be automatically executed when you commit your changes.
+Code format checking will be automatically executed when you commit your changes